shervinsahba/polybar-vpn-controller/README.md

 ## install

 Please review the installation, and modify as needed prior to install.
+After installation add `vpn` to your `config.ini` modules.

 ```
 git clone https://github.com/shervinsahba/polybar-module-vpn.git